jsstuff/xql/README.md

 var query = xql.SELECT("*")
   .FROM("cities")
   .WHERE("population", ">=", 1000000) // 3 form WHERE.
-  .WHERE("capital", true)             // 2 form WHERE, implicit equality.
+  .WHERE("capital", true);            // 2 form WHERE, implicit equality.

 // Use context to compile the query. console.log(query.compileQuery(ctx));